 By the 1900s, an Australian meteorologist started a new system.
 Instead of naming hurricanes after saints, he started using women’s names, and the United States followed suit in 1953.
 By 1979, men’s names were added to the mix.
 So how do meteorologists pick which name to use?

 The World Meteorological Organization comes up with a list of names way before the storms hit.
 The group has six lists with 21 names each—one for every letter except Q, U, X, Y, and Z—to be used each year in the Atlantic.
-So Dorian is still early on the list of hurricane names to be used in 2020, with Marco (the category 1 hurricane turned tropical storm that hit the Gulf Coast just days before Laura) the next name.
+So Laura is a little over halfway down the list of hurricane names to be used in 2020, with Marco (the category 1 hurricane turned tropical storm that hit the Gulf Coast just days before Laura) the next name.
 Some of the next Atlantic storms you can expect to see are Nana, Omar, Paulette, and Rene.
 And make sure you know which city on the East coast has the highest hurricane risk.

 The West coast gets its hurricane names from six different lists, which include every letter except Q and U. Every time a tropical storm hits, meteorologists take the names alphabetically down that year’s list.
-Some of the names for Eastern North Pacific hurricanes this year are Juliette, Kiko, Lorena, and Mario.
+Some of the names for Eastern North Pacific hurricanes this year are Norbert, Odalys, Polo, and Rachel.
 Of course, the names really tell you nothing about the nature of the storms—that’s the category’s job.
 Find out exactly what hurricane categories mean.

 Once six years go by, the naming starts again with the first list.
-For instance, this year’s first Atlantic’s first tropical storm was named Andrea, and that will be the name for the first hurricane in 2025, too.
+For instance, this year’s first Atlantic tropical storm was named Arthur, and that will be the name for the first hurricane in 2026, too.
 If there happens to be more than 21 tropical storms in one year (or 24 in the Pacific), the rest will come from the Greek alphabet, starting with Alpha and going down to Omega.